Please include a phone # in your e-mail so that I can call you.

 I believe that Jesus Christ is my Lord and Savior as well as yours.
 We are saved by Grace alone.
 I hope that my website and my business reflect my personal mission of serving Jesus.
 We are members of St. James Lutheran Church, Lafayette, IN, a Missouri Synod Lutheran church.
 I would like to take the opportunity to welcome you to our church.
 We also have Sunday morning classes that explain what we believe.
 Because our dealership is located close to Purdue University we have the opportunity to meet many international students and faculty.
 Another Lutheran church on campus is University Lutheran.
 It has a mission program that focuses on international students from China and everyone is welcome.
 We support Life Care Services (located next to the campus) and Matrix (located in Lafayette).
 Both organizations support young mothers in choosing life and assist them through their pregnancies and beyond.
 Lifecareservices.org and Matrixprc.org are the websites for both of these wonderful organizations.

-I have been involved in different aspects of the car retail business for the last 18 years.
+I have been involved in different aspects of the car retail business for the last 23 years.
 I sold new cars in Illinois (GM and Cadillac) for one year.
 I moved to Indiana in 1993 to run a small car lot for one year, I then worked for Subaru from 1994-1999 and learned many aspects of the manufacturing of automobiles.
 Since 2001 I have been self-employed in the car business working through two other dealerships and I have opened my own dealership in Otterbein, IN on September, 2008.
-My wife Barb has been employed by Purdue University for 18 years and maintains my website and much more.
-Our son Adam lives in Evansville, IN and is employed by Barry Plastics and our son Aaron is recently discharged from the US Navy after serving for over 6 years.
-He is currently enrolled in college in San Diego and works as a civilian for the US Navy.
-Aaron's wife, Brianne, is also US Navy and continues to serve in San Diego.
+My wife Barb has been employed by Purdue University for 24 years and maintains my website and much more.
+Our son Adam lives in Lafayette, IN and is also employed by Purdue University as an electrian.
+He recently was married and we now have a 2nd daughter-in-law who also works at Purdue.
+Our son Aaron also lives in Lafayette, is married and has 3 children.
+Aaron is self-employed and has two businesses; plankwood.co and wabashlumber.com.

 I have a page on collision detection that I feel is very important.
 It's easy to analyze whether a vehicle has been in an accident once you have been shown and learn a few basic tips.
 I feel it is very important for customers to learn how to qualify a car for a previous accident because Car-Fax and Autocheck often do not have the information on accidents on their reports.
 In other words, I've seen cars that have been in major accidents but the accidents are not documented on Car-Fax or Auto-Check.
 These services are still a bargain for a private car buyer because they cost very little and have much information, just don't trust them completely.
 AutoCheck and Car-Fax are two sources of information, but the best source is a visual inspection of the vehicle including the use of a paint thickness gauge, which I talk about on my website.
 I think it's important to use every tool available to qualify potential buys and I would love to have the opportunity to walk you around the vehicle and show you what I look for.
 A car is not a great deal if it's been in a previous accident, fixed and you are not aware of it.
 Often, the only way I get beat on price is when my competition is selling previously damaged cars and you don't realize it.